3dcovim/Repairing-3D-models-obtained-from-range-sensors/README.md

 # Repairing 3D models obtained from range sensors
-The main file to start the process is 'regenera_inpainting3.m'
+The main file of the application, to start the process, is 'regenera_inpainting3.m'.

+The rest of files are called during the execution.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="">